 - Maintain humidity as low as possible.
 Bronze reacts with moisture, even when protected with wax, so maintaining a consistent low humidity is crucial.
 We like to strive for under 50% relative humidity, though in some climates this may be impractical.

 - Place the sculpture in a place where sunlight won’t alter the patina - this may be achieved with UV filtering on windows or by simply placing them out of the sunlight.

 - If the wax has been worn down or dulling, a very minimal amount of beeswax can be used to restore luster and protect the patina.
-Like waxing a pair of shoes, a little wax goes a long way and as little as possible should be applied to the surface.
-Leave for 20 minutes before buffing into a briliant shine.
+Similar to waxing a pair of shoes, a little wax goes a long way and as little as possible should be applied to the surface.
+Leave for 20 minutes before buffing into a brilliant shine.
+We prefer two brands of wax, both of which are relatively easy to find: Liberon's Black Bison "Clear" Wax and Renaissance Wax.
 For more details on how to wax your sculpture, take a look at our article on how to safely clean a bronze sculpture.

 More severe filthiness may require a more involved approach to cleaning the bronze sculpture.